onekiji/onekiji/src/content/about/about.md

 We don't prey on reader's attentions and psyche for our own benefits.

 One Kiji is an open source project.
-You can find the source code on [GitHub](https://github.com/onekiji/onekiji/tree/main).
+You can find the source code on [GitHub](https://github.com/onekiji/onekiji).

-Last updated: Jun 30, 2023
+Last updated: July 8, 2023